dhyeythumar/Search-Engine/README.md

 ## Getting Started

-You can run this project by just executing this command:
+Run this project by just executing this command:
 ```bash
 $ npm start
 ```